Welcome to Jaredia

 On that pleasant thought, let's head back to warmer territory: Siberia.
-No, really.

 Other tilted Earths I've built have had fertile Siberias, but this one's unusual in that the low sealevel creates one unified land from the Urals to the Bering Strait and inland to Lake Baikal, centered on the great Lena River Valley.
 My guess it that this land would develop as one huge nation, either colonizing the Asian peninsulas like Kamchatka, Korea and Japan, or merely exporting its culture and inventions to the "barbarians".
 But this Siberia couldn't isolate itself easily, as China did; it's at the world's crossroads.
 If it turns inward and stagnates, the Alaskans, Kamchatkans, Japanese, Mongolians, or Chinese, living on trade from Australia, India and America, will inevitably move ahead, forcing the Siberian monolith to modernize or die.